-lcon Description
+Icon Description

-Links Links
+Links

 Indicates an active wired connection.

 Indicates an active wireless connection.

-Indicates an inactive wired connection.
+lcon Description Indicates an inactive wired connection.
 Indicates an inactive wireless connection.

-Indicates a restarting wired connection.

-Indicates a restarting wireless connection.

-lcon Description Indicates a wired connection that is being deleted.
-Indicates a wireless connection that is being deleted.
-Devices Indicates an AP11, AP12, AP15, or AP22 access point.
-Indicates an AP17 access point.
+Indicates the devices constituting a wired connection are being restarted.
+Indicates the device connected over-the-air being restarted.
+Indicates the device constituting a wired connection is being deleted.
+Indicates the device connected over-the-air is being deleted.
+Devices Indicates an AP11, AP12, AP15, or AP22 access point. \bigcirc Indicates an AP17 access point.
 Indicates an AP11D access point.
 [1)) Indicates an Instant On router.
 Indicates an Instant On switch. <···> Indicates third party switches.
 This icon is displayed in the topology only if Instant On devices are connected to the third party switch. :: • Indicates the Aruba Instant On 1960 Series switches connected in a stack.
-Connection Type Indicates that the network is connected to a router. <···> Indicates that the network is connected to a private network.
-Connected Clients 21 Indicates the number of wired and wireless clients connected to the device.
+Connection Type (1) Indicates that the network is connected to a router. <···> Indicates that the network is connected to a private network.
+Connected Clients 2 Indicates the number of wired and wireless clients connected to the device.